-- The Big Bang Theory: Some of the characters carry the baggage of their up-bringing, and religion come into play.
+- The Big Bang Theory: Some of the characters carry the baggage of their upbringing, and religion comes into play.

 - Bernadette comes from a Catholic family.
 However, her beliefs are not discussed much, and her family might not be too keen on Howard, but they don't seem to mind too much that he's Jewish.
 Regarding Bernadette's wedding to Howard; canon law specifically requires Catholics to get permission outside of a church building, if marrying a non-Catholic, and especially never without a Catholic priest or deacon as officiant.
 The ceremony was officiated by their friends.

 - Sheldon's mother is a deeply religious woman - Evangelical Christian.
-Sheldon is vexed that she considers evolution an opinion or all the efforts she puts to prayers.
+Sheldon is vexed that she considers evolution an opinion and all the efforts she puts to prayers.

 - Howard Wolowitz is a Jew.
 He sometimes comments on their family traditions and Jewish traditions.
 For instance, he once got sleeves with fake tattoos and said this was he could play a cool Goth boy and still be buried in a Jewish cemetery.

 - Raj is a Hindu.
 It's clear he doesn't follow the traditions as he, for instance, eats beef.
 Sometimes he (ab)uses the traditions when he tries to break up his sister with Leonard.
 He doesn't want them to date, yet he himself pursues American girls.

-- In The Wire Bunk theorizes this is the reason behind McNulty giving a crap about the family of one of deceased girls in Season 2.
+- In The Wire Bunk theorizes this is the reason behind McNulty giving a crap about the family of one of the deceased girls in Season 2.